Home remedies for cracked heels

 Castor oil-Applying castor oil to your skin will prevent inflammation, and add moisture.
 For best results, give your feet a good scrub with coffee grounds or sugar, rinse off and apply castor oil.

-Sea salt– Perfect for exfoliating, sea salt can also promote the blood circulation.
+Sea salt– Perfect for exfoliating, sea salt can also promote blood circulation.
 You can simply make a paste of sea salt and some water or oil and gently exfoliate the skin.

 Lavender oil-Lavender essential oil is especially effective in treating dry skin because it inhibits the growth of bacteria while speeding up the healing process of the cracks.

 Eucalyptus Oil– This germicidal quality makes it an antiseptic, which means it is suitable to treat wounds, burns, cuts, ulcers, sores, and abrasions.
 Dab one drop of oil along with carrier oil on the heels.